akeneo/pim-docs/cookbook/rule/general_information_on_rule_format.rst

     Source and target should share the same type.
 If source attribute is empty, the value "empty" will also be copied.

-Two parameters are required and four other are optional:
+Two parameters are required and four others are optional:
  - from_field: code of the attribute to be copied
  - from_locale : locale code of the value to be copied (optional).
  - from_scope : channel code of the value to be copied (optional).